jkoop/multiedit/README.md

 # [WIP] MultiEdit

 MultiEdit is a basic web-based multi-user text editor.
 You do not need to log in.
 It's very simple.
+(Primary intended use case: collaborative brainstorming)

 Imagine that there are infinite documents, and they all have a name.
 To read a document, you only need its name.
 Any document name that you can come up with exists; there are infinite documents.